rbricheno/TTN-environment-monitor/README.md

 Then you should create a The Things Network account on the website (https://account.thethingsnetwork.org/register).

 After this, you will need to register your application at https://console.thethingsnetwork.org/applications/add.
 Here, you need to fill in the application ID and description.
+You can just make things up for both of these fields.

 Next, you will need to register your device at https://console.thethingsnetwork.org/applications/application/devices/register.
-You have to enter a Device ID and click the symbol next the Device EUI text box.
+You have to enter a Device ID (wich, again, you can just make up) and click the symbol next the Device EUI text box (to cause the Device EUI to be automatically generated).

+Make a note of the Device EUI, Application EUI, and Application Key as you will need these to connect your sensor to The Things Network.

 ## Testing LoRaWAN